geom3trik/tuix-book/src/quick_start/handling_events.md

 Using the button id and state we call `emit()` to send a `CounterEvent::Decrement` event.
 As the name suggests, this callback will be triggered when the button is pressed.

 But where does the event go?
 Remember that tree which was mentioned before?
 Well, by default, events are sent *up* the tree, hitting every ancestor on its way to the root (the window).
-Because the button is a decendent of the counter (counter -> row -> button), the counter will receive the event after the button is pressed.
+Because the button is a descendant of the counter (counter -> row -> button), the counter will receive the event after the button is pressed.
 The figure below depicts the tree of widgets with our custom counter widget:

 <p align="center"><img src="../images/quick_guide/counter_tree.png" alt="tuix app"></p>